-Church, when not taken for a house, signified the same that ecclesia signified in the Grecian commonwealth, that is to say, a congregation, or an assembly of citizens, called forth to hear the magistrate speak unto them; and which in the commonwealth of Rome was called concio: as he that spake was called ecclesiastes, and concionator.
-And when they were called forth by lawful authority, (Acts xix.
-39) it was Ecclesia legitima, a lawful Church, ?vvoμo? ?κκλησία.
-But when they were excited by tumultuous and seditious clamour, then it was a confused Church, ?κκλησία συγκεχυμένη.
+Church (when not taken for a House) signified the same that Ecclesia signified in the Grecian Common-wealths:

+that is to say, a Congregation, or an Assembly of Citizens, called forth, to hear the Magistrate speak unto them; and which in the Common-wealth of Rome was called Concio, as he that spake was called Ecclesiastes, and Concionator.
+And when they were called forth by lawfull Authority, it was Ecclesia legitima, aLawfull

-Ecclesia, properly what.
+Ecclesia properly what.